 I loved this work and the curation, because it set the tone for the entirety of the show.
 It emphasized that one was to relate to Piper’s work conceptually and emotionally, and immediately moved the body of Piper’s work into meta territory.
 Many of the anxieties viewers expressed were familiar to me: gentrification, racism, privilege, capitalism, the future, Facebook.

-I also encountered fears I’ve never really considered, especially not with regards to the ways the question was posed: that a child might disappoint you.
-Thus this work very literally brought its social commentary — on voting — into the realm of the social —by having people write their fears and make them visible to the other viewers of the work.
+I also encountered fears I’ve never really considered, especially in regard to the ways the question was posed: that a child might disappoint you.
+Thus this work very literally brought its social commentary on voting into the realm of the social by having people write their fears and make them visible to the other viewers of the work.

-I left with the affirmation of an observation from my own work, and for me, the work raised the question: What does it mean about voting that even when people are clearly prompted to reflect on the racialized dimensions of the institution they bring up irrelevant topics?
-“Vote/emote” as title takes on an especially sinister, and frankly, incredibly cutting meaning given the current political climate, something pundits may attempt to characterize as new but which Piper ensures to remind you has long been there.
+I left with the affirmation of an observation from my own work, and for me, the work raised the question: What does it tell us about voting that even when people are clearly prompted to reflect on the racialized dimensions of the institution, they nonetheless bring up irrelevant topics?
+“Vote/emote” as title takes on an especially sinister, and, frankly, incredibly cutting meaning given the current political climate, something pundits may attempt to characterize as new but which Piper ensures to remind you has long been there.

 This interrogation of systems that order our lives is present throughout the show, and this brings me to the second lens through which I have been viewing Piper’s work, which is through understanding boycott as a form of art.
 As Tori Abernathy describes it,

 “One of the primary ways to distinguish the boycott from the strike is the boycott’s emphasis on embarrassment and the use of social pressure.
 Often, a boycott is a tactic employed when there is no possibility to strike in the traditional sense, or when a strike would otherwise be ineffective.
 The boycott makes use of collective power in a kind of performative social campaign, often with media attention playing a crucial role, to call attention to the scorned subject.”